pedrooaugusto/speech-to-code/spoken/src/modules/typescript/remove_ln_sec/README.md

-## New line
+## Remove

-Creates a new line above or below the current line
+Removes the current line or the current selection

 ### Languages